csfloat/docs/source/index.html.md

 # Introduction

 Welcome to the CSGOFloat API!
-You can use our API to access CSGOFloat API endpoints, which can get information on various listings.
+You can use our API to access CSGOFloat API endpoints such as market listings, inspect link retrieval, and more!

 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.